hmz777/hmz777.github.io/_posts/2019-01-16-MovieGate.markdown

 In addition it was my first experience with licensing and software protection, it may be a small project but working with licensing made me feel like i was designing a software for a big corporation XD.

+MovieGate has an auto update feature, it will notify the user whenever a new version is live.

+### Minimum System Requirements:

+OS: Windows 7 SP1 or later with .NET Framework 4.6.1 installed

+If you don't have the .NET Framework package don't worry the installer will download it automatically.

 #### Download Link:

 [MovieGate](https://github.com/hmz777/MovieGate/releases/download/1.0/MovieGateSetup.exe)